vibrantleaf/leafos/README.md

 ## Special Thanks.
 Thank you to the [<img src="https://fedoraproject.org/favicon.ico" alt="It's Fedora's F infitity logo" width="11"/> Fedora](https://fedoraproject.org/), [<img src="https://universal-blue.org/content/favicon-new.png" alt="It's Universal Blue's U Logo" width="11"/> Unversial Blue](https://universal-blue.org/) and the [<img src="https://blue-build.org/favicon.svg" alt="It's Blue Build's Duck Mascot" width="11"/> Blue Build](https://blue-build.org/) Teams for making custom personal operating system images possible.
 Thank you to the [<img src="https://www.gnome.org/img/favicon.png" alt="It's Gnome's foot logo" width="11"/> GNOME](https://www.gnome.org/) for making a fantastic desktop environment.

+## Clarifications.
+### AI-Free
+The AI Free Code only applys to code for the customisations that I have made to the image, any application or program that is incuded may or may not incude AI Generated Code as unfortantly that is imposable to know